Insurance bills can add up, but having the necessary insurance when you need it can save a lot of money and hardship.

 What is credit line insurance?

-Credit line insurance, or line of credit insurance, is a type of insurance that will help pay the outstanding balance on a credit product, such as a line of credit account, in the event of critical illness or death.
+Credit line insurance, or line of credit insurance, is a type of insurance that will help pay the outstanding balance on a credit product, such as a home-equity line of credit account (HELOC), in the event of critical illness or death.

 So, say someone has a line of credit and becomes too ill to work.
-The line of credit insurance could help pay off the outstanding credit balance.
+Then their line of credit insurance could help pay off the outstanding credit balance owing.
 Or, in another scenario, say a person passes away before paying off all their outstanding credit.
 Credit line insurance would cover the outstanding balance so the person’s estate doesn’t have to worry about it.